OPKO Health (NASDAQ:OPK) Posts Earnings Results, Misses Expectations By $0.12 EPS

-OPKO Health (NASDAQ:OPK – Get Rating) issued its quarterly earnings data on Thursday.
-The biotechnology company reported ($0.14) earnings per share for the quarter, missing the consensus estimate of ($0.02) by ($0.12), Briefing.com reports.
-OPKO Health had a negative return on equity of 7.76% and a negative net margin of 14.18%.
-The company had revenue of $309.90 million for the quarter, compared to the consensus estimate of $326.87 million.
-During the same period in the previous year, the firm earned ($0.03) earnings per share.
-The company’s revenue was down 30.0% compared to the same quarter last year.
+OPKO Health (NASDAQ:OPK – Get Rating) released its quarterly earnings data on Thursday.
+The biotechnology company reported ($0.14) EPS for the quarter, missing analysts’ consensus estimates of ($0.02) by ($0.12), Briefing.com reports.
+The firm had revenue of $309.90 million during the quarter, compared to the consensus estimate of $326.87 million.
+OPKO Health had a negative net margin of 14.18% and a negative return on equity of 7.76%.
+OPKO Health’s quarterly revenue was down 30.0% on a year-over-year basis.
+During the same quarter in the prior year, the company earned ($0.03) EPS.

-In other OPKO Health news, CEO Phillip Md Et Al Frost bought 50,000 shares of the business’s stock in a transaction dated Tuesday, May 31st.
-The shares were purchased at an average price of $3.02 per share, with a total value of $151,000.00.
-Following the completion of the purchase, the chief executive officer now owns 196,056,694 shares in the company, valued at approximately $592,091,215.88.
-The purchase was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-In other OPKO Health news, insider Gary J. Nabel bought 240,000 shares of the business’s stock in a transaction dated Wednesday, June 22nd.
-The shares were purchased at an average price of $2.49 per share, with a total value of $597,600.00.
-Following the completion of the purchase, the insider now owns 19,857,514 shares in the company, valued at approximately $49,445,209.86.
-The purchase was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, CEO Phillip Md Et Al Frost bought 50,000 shares of the business’s stock in a transaction dated Tuesday, May 31st.
-The shares were acquired at an average cost of $3.02 per share, for a total transaction of $151,000.00.
-Following the purchase, the chief executive officer now owns 196,056,694 shares of the company’s stock, valued at approximately $592,091,215.88.
+In other OPKO Health news, CEO Phillip Md Et Al Frost purchased 50,000 shares of the company’s stock in a transaction dated Wednesday, May 18th.
+The stock was bought at an average cost of $2.88 per share, for a total transaction of $144,000.00.
+Following the completion of the transaction, the chief executive officer now owns 195,956,694 shares in the company, valued at $564,355,278.72.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+In related news, Vice Chairman Elias A. Zerhouni bought 89,600 shares of the firm’s stock in a transaction on Tuesday, May 10th.
+The shares were purchased at an average price of $2.79 per share, with a total value of $249,984.00.
+Following the completion of the purchase, the insider now owns 89,600 shares in the company, valued at approximately $249,984.
+The acquisition was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, CEO Phillip Md Et Al Frost bought 50,000 shares of the firm’s stock in a transaction on Wednesday, May 18th.
+The shares were bought at an average cost of $2.88 per share, for a total transaction of $144,000.00.
+Following the purchase, the chief executive officer now owns 195,956,694 shares of the company’s stock, valued at approximately $564,355,278.72.
 The disclosure for this purchase can be found here.
-Over the last 90 days, insiders have acquired 1,729,600 shares of company stock valued at $4,674,584.
-40.97% of the stock is currently owned by insiders.
+Insiders purchased 1,729,600 shares of company stock worth $4,674,584 over the last three months.
+Insiders own 40.97% of the company’s stock.

-Separately, Piper Sandler reduced their price objective on OPKO Health from $5.00 to $4.00 and set an “overweight” rating on the stock in a research note on Friday.
+Separately, Piper Sandler lowered their target price on OPKO Health from $5.00 to $4.00 and set an “overweight” rating for the company in a report on Friday.

 OPKO Health, Inc, a healthcare company, engages in the diagnostics and pharmaceuticals businesses in the United States, Ireland, Chile, Spain, Israel, Mexico, and internationally.
 The company's Diagnostics segment operates BioReference Laboratories that offers laboratory testing services for the detection, diagnosis, evaluation, monitoring, and treatment of diseases, including esoteric testing, molecular diagnostics, anatomical pathology, genetics, women's health, and correctional healthcare to physician offices, clinics, hospitals, employers and governmental units; and a novel diagnostic instrument system to provide blood test results in the point-of-care setting, as well as 4Kscore prostate cancer testing services.